ryan-mcclue/musings/notes.md

 important to know hardware as if we don't have 64bit registers, may have to emulate them which is expensive

-with pure compiler optimisations, i.e. code we have not optimised ourselves, a 2x increase is not unexpected.
-(code we optimised not as much)

 oh no, we had a security bug in our development version! (printf and friends. printf %f defaults to double)

 when programming some days you are off. this just means you're going to be debugging a lot

-c++ struct functions implicitly have a this pointer. virtual functions will result in a vtable (array of function pointers) to be generated for that struct. therefore, virtual function will first go to vtable, then lookup in function, so double indirection (so not a zero-cost abstraction) normal function call just call 0x1234, however with vtable mov rax, qword ptr [rsp + 20] etc. (dereferencing pointers)

-an engine makes things that aren't likely to be difficult easy. important to know low-level to write new tools. we don't have a wheel yet.

-optimising is a very precise process. only do when you have code that is working and you know will keep. games by their very nature are about responsiveness, so optimisation and low-latency is important.
-I like programming with this as a mentality.

 we want it to be clear what our code can and cannot touch. global variables make this hard (however, can add _ to see where they are all used) however, as many OSs are rather janky and most code will live outside this, it is ok to have some globals here